-The GDPR and the UK GDPR will continue to be interpreted by data protection regulators in the EEA and the United Kingdom.
-This may require us to make changes to our business practices, which could be time-consuming and expensive, and could generate additional risks and liabilities.
-Other countries have also passed or are considering passing laws requiring local data residency and/or restricting the international transfer of data.
+The GDPR and the UK GDPR will continue to be interpreted by data protection regulators and courts in the EEA and the United Kingdom.
+If their interpretation of the requirements under these laws is inconsistent with our business practices, this may require us to make changes to our business practices, which could be time-consuming and expensive, and could generate additional risks and liabilities.